What's in it for you

 - Once you finish recording, you can listen to a playback and note any adjustments you want to make for this content.

-The Voice Over option is used to add context to static pieces of content, such as PDFs and PowerPoints.
-This content allows you to upload an existing file, and add commentary to it while scrolling through that file.
+The Voice Over option is used to add context to static piece of content.
+This allows you to upload a PDF file and add commentary to it while scrolling through.

 - When hovering over Voice Over, you will have the option to choose between Audio – which will only access your microphone to record your voice, and Video, which will also access your webcam to record a video of you.